 Thanks for reading!

-I hope you enjoyed reading this free article and wish you the best of luck at your assessment centre.
+We hope you enjoyed reading this free article and wish you the best of luck at your assessment centre.